CPLabSwitzerland/AIChatApplication/README.md

 # prettyAIChat

-A simple web frontend for interacting with AI APIs using Streamlit.
+A simple web frontend for interacting with AI APIs using FLASK.

 ## Setup